Frequently Asked Questions / FAQ

 We do our utmost to minimize any pain or discomfort.
 We use the Koolio Cold air Cooling System before, during and after the treatment.
 The Koolio is designed to reduce pain and minimize the risk of thermal injury, blowing minus 35 degree extremely Cold air, producing temporary topical analgesic relief.

-We also use LMX-4 high-strength topical numbing cream applied 1 hour prior to treatment, which is highly effective.
+We also offer Doff Anesthetic high-strength 10% topical numbing Gel applied 1 hour prior to treatment, which is highly effective.
 The discomfort of laser tattoo removal is often described as a “rubber band snapping the skin”.

 Removing your tattoo permanently may cost less than you think.
 The price list below is PER SESSION and for estimate purposes only.
 The price may vary based on the complexity, colour and size of the tattoo.
 We will assess and measure your tattoo and make an estimate of cost and the number of treatments needed to remove it.